 - Start the ExpressCluster Builder by using a browser. http:// Management address for the WebManager group: port number (default value 29003)/ - 2.
-Click Start Builder on the title bar of the WebManager to start the Builder. - 3.
+Start the Builder by selecting Config Mode from View menu of the WebManager. - 3.
 Modify the configuration data after the current cluster configuration data is displayed. - 4.
-Upload the modified configuration data.
+Upload the modified configuration data from Apply the Configuration File on File menu.
 Depending on the modified data, it may become necessary to suspend or stop the cluster and/or to restart by shutting down the cluster.
 In such a case, uploading is cancelled once and the required operation is displayed.
 Follow the displayed message and do as instructed to perform upload again.